Santiago Garduno: Final murder

 On October 7, 1932, Garduno poisoned his 16-year-old stepson, Filemon Martinez, with whiskey laced with strychnine.
 Garduno was convicted of first degree murder.
 The jury did not make a recommendation for mercy, making a death sentence mandatory.
 Upon passing the sentence, the judge told Garduno "this is the third time you have been tried for taking human life: so far as this court is concerned it will be the last."

-After his appeals failed, Garduno was executed in the electric chair at the New Mexico State Penitentiary on July 21, 1933.
+After his appeals failed, Garduno was executed in the electric chair at the Penitentiary of New Mexico on July 21, 1933.
 He was one of the first two inmates executed by electrocution in New Mexico, the other being 43-year-old Thomas Johnson, who had killed a young woman, attacked her mother, and beaten and robbed a garage attendant.
 The two were executed on the same day, with Johnson being executed first.

 Garduno met with his mother and sister before he was executed.
 His last meal consisted of a chicken dinner.
 Garduno's last words were "I forgive everyone for whatever has been done.
 I hold no malice."
 He was pronounced dead at 1:12 AM.